 Download the SimpleScreenReader 1.4.0 source code for sample code showing how to use the PFAssistive Framework.

 A Note on Security Issues Presented by Assistive Applications

 Assistive applications give computer users with disabilities full access to the power and benefits of modern computer hardware and software.
-An assistive application running on OS X uses Apple's Accessibility and Quartz Event Taps APIs to enable the user to explore, monitor and control the computer, including other running applications, using accessibility features built into the system without requiring a mouse, a keyboard or other conventional input devices.
+An assistive application running on macOS uses Apple's Accessibility and Quartz Event Taps APIs to enable the user to explore, monitor and control the computer, including other running applications, using Accessibility features built into the system without requiring a mouse, a keyboard or other conventional input devices.

 Assistive applications serve an important public purpose, promoted by the requirements of Section 508 of the Workforce Investment Act of 1998 regarding access to electronic and information technology for persons with disabilities.
 Compliance with Section 508 is a prerequisite for sale of computer and other products to the federal government and to many state agencies and educational institutions.

-At the same time, the extraordinary power of the accessibility features built into OS X presents potential security issues, which Apple has addressed in a variety of ways since the Accessibility API was introduced in Mac OS X 10.2 Jaguar.
-Chief among Apple's security precautions, accessibility is turned off by default on all Macintosh computers.
-To use an assistive application, a user must deliberately enable access allowing the assistive application to monitor and control the computer using accessibility features, and authentication with an administrator password is required.
+At the same time, the extraordinary power of the accessibility features built into macOS presents potential security issues, which Apple has addressed in a variety of ways since the Accessibility API was introduced in Mac OS X v10.2 Jaguar.
+Chief among Apple's security precautions, Accessibility is turned off by default on all Macintosh computers.
+To use an assistive application, a user must deliberately enable access allowing the assistive application to use Accessibility features, and authentication with an administrator password is required.